naplon74/batch-toolBox/README.md

 | users | User account utilities. |
 | windows_features | Windows feature and optional component utilities. |

-Read the README file in each folder before running any script.
+> [!TIP]

-Disclaimer: I am not responsible for any misuse, data loss, system damage, or other issues caused by using these scripts.
-Use them at your own risk.
+> Read the README file in each folder before running any script.